 • Link – Including a URL in your tweet.
 Caution should be used here since you only have 140 characters for each message.
 Moreover, while this restriction has been removed, I still recommend the use of a URL shortener service.
-Bitly is my favorite because it’s free, allows you to create URL collections, and it let you keep track of who, when and how many times your links are clicked on.
+Bitly is my favorite because it’s free, allows you to create URL collections, customize your links, and helps to keep track of who, when and how many times links are shared.

 • Tweeter (Twitterer) – An individual who uses Twitter

 • Tweeple – People who use Twitter

 • Tweep(s) – Twitter friends (users), your most frequently contacted friends.
 Think about ‘Peeps’

 • Twittersphere – The collective group of people (tweeps) who tweet.

 • Twitterati – A-list Twitter users; the Twitter élite.
-These usually have a big number of followers, are somewhat famous and considered thought leaders (change agents) inside the Education Twittersphere.
+These usually have a large number of followers, are somewhat famous and considered thought leaders (change agents) inside the Education Twittersphere.

 • RT (Re-Tweet) – Reposting something that has already been posted on the Twitter stream.
 RT usually precedes the original post to give credit to the user who published it first.

 • DM – This is a Direct Message sent to a Twitter user.
-However, you must follow that user before (DM) messaging them.
+However, you must follow that user before DM messaging them.
 DMs don’t appear in the Twitter public stream.
 They instead go directly to your Twitter inbox and can be up to 10,000 characters. *Think of them as a hybrid between e-mail, instant messaging or SMS.

 • Via – This one is often used in place of RT, once again to give credit to the publisher. *Think of this as citing your sources on Twitter.